Nitrogen application in fall may become the next Blockbuster Video.

 "Ag retailers say you will never get rid of fall (anhydrous) ammonia," Webster told farmers as they surveyed nitrogen research plots.
 "I told one major retailer, 'Do you ever hear of Blockbuster, beta and VHS anymore?'"

-Farm practices evolve with the times, Webster added.
+Farm practices evolve with the times, Webster adds.
 Farmers can't afford not strive for continual improvement, and that includes fertilizer.

 Agronomic, economic and environmental factors have farmers reevaluating fall-applied N in favor of spring preplant, at planting and with sidedress applications.
 Advances in fertilizer formulations and applicators also provide increased flexibility on when N can be applied.

-There's little, if any, fall anhydrous ammonia applied in southern Indiana, explained Kevin Kalb, of Dubois.
+There's little, if any, fall anhydrous ammonia applied in southern Indiana, explains Kevin Kalb, of Dubois.

-The grain and livestock farmer said climate and safety are factors.
+The grain and livestock farmer says climate and safety are factors.
 Yields and efficiency were his primary motivation to abandon spring anhydrous ammonia in the 1980s in favor of liquid N.

-"It's the best thing we ever did on our farm, and our yields show it," Kalb said.
+"It's the best thing we ever did on our farm, and our yields show it," Kalb says.

-Commercial corn production averages increased from about 200 bushels per acre to about 260 bushels, he stated.
+Commercial corn production averages increased from about 200 bushels per acre to about 260 bushels, he states.